countable-web/open-source-corporation/peopleops/hiring_temporary_staff/HIRING_FLOW.md

 # Hiring Flow

-This is a suggested hiring flow to make your life easier and standardize our process.
-On this case, I'm using Upwork platform to hire temporary staff, but you can adapt this system according to your needs.
+This is a suggested hiring flow to make your life easier and standardize our process while recruiting temporary staff.
+On this case, I'm using Upwork platform to accomplish this goal, but you can adapt this system according to your needs.

 ### Pre-requisites tools